 5. Conflict of interest to agenda items

 Barr polled all ZBA members asking if any conflicts existed.
 Shoemaker noted that his wife is employed by the applicants and that the applicants are neighbors, although not to the parcel in question.
-The commissioners discussed the issue, Shoemaker also stated his position on the Planning Commission states he may not vote on the issue in both capacities.
+THE MEMBERS discussed the issue, COOK STATED SHOEMAKER’S POSITION on the Planning Commission states he may not vote on the issue in both capacities.
 Jakubiak stated he felt no need to disqualify and should be up to Shoemaker.
 Barr stated it does not meet the requirements of conflict of interest as stated in the by-laws.
 Sumerix stated in terms of integrity to the board, if the issue were to go to court, would this issue present a bias?
 Based on this concern, Shoemaker stated he was able to be objective.
 Barr made a motion for Shoemaker to step down for this hearing tonight, Seconded by Cook, Barr called for further discussion and vote 5/0 motion carried.
 Barr asked for alternate Meinke.
 Alternate Meinke stated he is close friends with the applicant and will be recusing himself.
 Barr made a motion to recuse Meinke from participating in this hearing tonight.
 Motion seconded by Jakubiak, Barr called for further discussion and vote 5/0 motion carried.
 Barr called for alternate Jim Gainey, who stating he had no conflict of interest, served as a voting zoning board member for this appeal.

 6. Communications Received not pertaining to current variance request